Lemon Trifle

 Instructions

-• Once syrupy, mix in cream.
-Beat until cream slightly mounds.
+• Once the Jello mixture has thickened slightly, mix in cream.
+Beat with a hand mixer until cream slightly mounds.
+2 cups heavy whipping cream

-• Mix in 8 ounces of Cool Whip and then stir in 1 tablespoon of lemon zest.
+• Fold in 8 ounces of Cool Whip the remaining 1 tablespoon of lemon zest.12 ounces Cool Whip

-• Start with adding a layer of cake cubes at the bottom of serving glasses or trifle dish.
+• Start with adding a layer of cake cubes at the bottom of serving glasses, a large glass bowl or trifle dish.
 Next add a layer of lemon cream.
 Continue layering cake and cream then top with with remaining Cool Whip.

-• Top my lemon trifle with a twist of lemon peel.
+• Top the lemon trifle with a twist of lemon peel.
+Store in the refrigerator until ready to serve.
+Optional lemon peel for garnish

 Video